Skip to content

 Understanding Guest Accounts in 🪟 Windows 11

-Windows 11 doesn’t have a traditional built-in Guest account like older versions; instead, you’ll use standard user accounts for temporary visitors.
+Windows 11 doesn’t have a traditional built-in Guest account like older versions; instead, standard user accounts can be used for temporary visitors.

 Why remove guest accounts?

 Unused accounts can hog disk space and create security risks.
-If an account is not in use, it is best to remove it to keep your system clean and secure.
+If an account is not in use, removing the account keeps your system clean and secure.

 What happens when you are done?